2013–14 Arsenal F.C. season: May

 On 3 May, Manchester City won against Everton, meaning Arsenal stayed four points ahead of Everton.
 With Everton having only one match left to play, Arsenal secured a top four spot in the League, meaning that Arsenal ensured that they will qualify for the 2014–15 UEFA Champions League play-off round next season.
 The Gunners could mathematically still reach third place in Premier League, which would mean qualification into the group stages of the competition.

 Arsenal's penultimate game of the season was hosting Premier League strugglers West Brom on 4 May.
-Arsenal won 1–0, however, despite the scoreline, The Gunners had rarely been threatened by the Baggies, and after 14 minutes, Oliver Giroud netted his 22nd goal of the season.
+Arsenal won 1–0, however, despite the scoreline, The Gunners had rarely been threatened by the Baggies, and after 14 minutes, Olivier Giroud netted his 22nd goal of the season.
 The France striker grabbed the only goal of the game, rising in front of marker Craig Dawson to convert Santi Cazorla's corner.
 The France international has brilliant knack of losing his marker when the ball is played from the wings, and on this occasion, he beat Dawson to score his 15th Premier League goal.
 However, Giroud's early opening goal provided one of the few rousing moments during a sedate match.
 Ben Foster was given little chance with that effort and perhaps should not have been given any with a Cazorla shot moments later.
 But the England World Cup hopeful was on his toes to push away the Spaniard's effort as it headed for the bottom corner.
 Arsenal went close once more, after the break, when Lukas Podolski mis-hit a half-volley from 10 yards that bounced off the post and into the arms of Foster.
 West Brom's best effort in the game came from Graham Dorrans, but his 25-yard shot was patted down by Wojciech Szczęsny.
-The win sits Arsenal in 4th, on 76 points, behind rivals Chelsea (who sit in 3rd) by 3 points.
+The win sits Arsenal in 4th, on 76 points, behind rivals Chelsea (who sit in 3rd) by 3 points after Chelsea played out a goalless draw against Norwich later in the day.
 The Gunners finish their league campaign at Norwich on 11 May before an FA Cup final against Hull on 17 May, as they aim to end a run of nine years without a trophy.